Here is a full video of the race.

 The science of sexuality confirms what we should know by common-sense experience that both the norm of sexual duality and the exceptions to that norm are real.
 They are not just arbitrary social constructions.

 We can respect Caster Semenya as an intersex individual with a partially male body and a female gender identity.
 But we must also respect those many typically female athletes who want to compete with other females, so that they can display their athletic excellence.
 This creates a conflict of interests.
 The IAAF has tried to resolve this conflict by telling those intersex individuals like Semenya that they must either compete with men or reduce their testosterone levels to compete with women.
 In doing this, they have weighed the possible harm to people like Semenya against the possible harm to typically female athletes.

 There is another alternative.
-We could say that all athletic competition should be unisex: everyone--whether male, female, or intesex--could compete in the same events.
+We could say that all athletic competition should be unisex: everyone--whether male, female, trans-male, trans-female, or intersex--could compete in the same events.
 If that were done, however, in many events, women would never win.
 And surely that would be unfair for the women.
 That's why women's only athletic events were originally established--to allow female athletes to display their athletic excellence, free from the unfair advantage that men would have in competing with them.
 If that is correct, doesn't that mean that athletic institutions must define what counts as typically male and female individuals for the purpose of distinguishing who is rightly assigned to male or female events?

 Bermon, Stephane, et al. 2014.
 "Serum Androgen Levels in Elite Female Athletes."
 Journal of Clinical Endocrinology and Metabolism 99 (11): 4328-4335.